 Dr Giorgia Aiello

-- Position: Director of Research and Innovation, Associate Professor in Media and Communication
+- Position: Associate Professor in Media and Communication

 - Areas of expertise: visual communication; urban space and place; photography, design and branding; aesthetics and politics; social semiotics; globalization, identity and power; ethnographic and visual research methods.